-- 3.1.
-Ensure place, date and time are fixed by liaising with the BAAL Meetings Secretary who will check with local organisers that we have a slot in the Conference for our AGM (best time is late Friday, assuming a Thurs midday to Sat midday conference.
-A time slot of approx an hour to an hour and a half is needed). - 3.2.
-Get reports from all EC officers and BAAL nominated Applied Linguistics editor (if he/she is not attending in person).
+- Ensure place, date and time are fixed by liaising with the BAAL Meetings Secretary who will check with local organisers that we have a slot in the Conference for our AGM (best time is late Friday, assuming a Thurs midday to Sat midday conference.
+A time slot of approx. an hour to an hour and a half is needed). - Collect AGM reports from all EC officers.
 Remind EC people that for Sept they need to produce 2 written reports one for EC and one for AGM.
-Put all reports on to Dropbox. - 3.3.
-In August send out to BAAL membership draft agenda for AGM and inform people that the draft minutes and actions from the previous year and the current annual reports are on/will be on the website.
-Explain that the AGM will focus on the chair's and treasurer's reports but all the committee members will be there to answer any questions relating to the reports. - 3.4.
-Confirm minute takers and make sure they ask all speakers from floor to identify themselves, so they can be cited in the minutes. - 3.5.
-Ask Web Editor to put draft minutes and action points on BAAL members Website. - 3.6.
-Welcome and brief new members and ensure their emails are added to the Jiscmail exec mailing list (as well as exiting members taken out).
-Provide Ordinary Members with the role description (the Secretary is responsible for maintaining this list throughout the year).
+Put all reports on to Dropbox. - Ensure the AGM reports and the draft minutes of the previous AGM are on the website. - In August send out to BAAL membership draft agenda for AGM and inform people that the draft minutes and actions from the previous year and the current annual reports are on/will be on the website.
+Explain that the AGM will focus on the chair's and treasurer's reports but all the committee members will be there to answer any questions relating to the reports. - Confirm minute takers and make sure they ask all speakers from floor to identify themselves, so they can be cited in the minutes. - Prepare presentation for the AGM.
+Ask the BAAL nominated Applied Linguistics editor to provide an update on the journal.